Awentator/badtranslator/README.md

 # Bad Translator
 A very bad translator for creating funny texts based on LibreTranslate.
 Translates a text x times into a random language.

+Also see implementable branch for implementing to your code!

 HOW TO SETUP:
 1. Download and intall the Docker Daemon.
 See https://docs.docker.com/get-docker/
 2. Install python with ```sudo apt-get install python3```